We all crave for free time, where we can slow down, pause and take a break from being busy and constantly doing things.

 - Conflict in relationships.

-If we want to be more productive and effective, we must be able to quickly recharge ourselves whenever we do get some downtime.
+If we want to be more productive and effective, we must be able to quickly recharge ourselves whenever we get some downtime.

 There are many instances daily where we may have a few minutes to spare such as: